-δO values of calcite (δOc) in the Apuan speleothems have been mostly interpreted on the premise that the δO in precipitation (δOp) in the western Mediterranean is dominated by the "amount effect", i.e. a positive shift in δOp values corresponds to a lower precipitation amount and vice versa, with a gradient of ca. -2%/100 mm/month precipitation (Bard et al., 2002).
-On the other hand, the temperature effect on precipitation (ca. +0.3 %/°C; Bard et al., 2002) is almost equal but opposite in sign to the effect of a change in temperature on water-calcite isotopic fractionation (ca. -0.2%/°C; Kim and O'Neil, 1997).
-Thus, as a first order interpretation, higher δOc values are considered to indicate a shift towards drier conditions while lower

-- 15 values are associated with more humid periods (Drysdale et al., 2004; Zanchetta et al., 2007; Regattieri et al., 2014a).
-This "paradigm" holds for central and eastern Mediterranean speleothems (e.g., Bar-Matthews et al., 2003; Regattieri et al., 2018; Finné et al., 2017) and is utilized also for interpreting lacustrine marls, land snail shells and pedogenic carbonates in the region (e.g., Colonese et al., 2007, 2014; Regattieri et al., 2015, 2017; Boretto et al., 2017; Zanchetta et al., 2007, 2017).
+$δ^{18}$ O values of calcite ($δ^{18}$ O_c) in the Apuan speleothems have been mostly interpreted on the premise that the $δ^{18}$ O in precipitation ($δ^{18}$ O_p) in the western Mediterranean is dominated by the "amount effect"; i.e., a positive shift in $δ^{18}$ O_p values corresponds to a lower precipitation amount and vice versa, with a gradient of ca. $-2\%0$ per 100 mm per month of precipitation (Bard et al., 2002).
+On the other hand, the temperature effect on precipitation (ca. $+0.3\%0$ °C-1; Bard et al., 2002) is almost equal but opposite in sign to the effect of a change in temperature on water-calcite isotopic fractionation (ca. $-0.2\%0$ °C-1; Kim and O'Neil, 1997).
+Thus, as a first-order interpretation, higher $δ^{18}$ O_c values are considered to indicate a shift towards drier conditions, while lower values are associated with more humid periods (Drysdale et al., 2004; Zanchetta et al., 2007; Regattieri et al., 2014a).
+This "paradigm" holds for central and eastern Mediterranean speleothems (e.g., Bar-Matthews et al., 2003; Regattieri et al., 2018; Finné et al., 2017) and is also utilized for interpreting lacustrine marls, land snail shells and pedogenic carbonates in the region (e.g., Colonese et al., 2007, 2014; Regattieri et al., 2015, 2017; Boretto et al., 2017; Zanchetta et al., 2007, 2017).
 However, this picture can be complicated by changes in the seasonality of rainfall distribution.
-For instance, Longinelli et al. (2006) observed - 20 that years with an anomalous reduction of precipitation from spring to late autumn may have annual average isotopic values lower than expected, adding weight to the prevailing winter signal (i.e. more negative $\delta^{18}$ O of precipitation, Dansgaard, 1964).
+For instance, Longinelli et al. (2006) observed that years with an anomalous reduction of precipitation from spring to late autumn may have annual average isotopic values lower than expected, adding weight to the prevailing winter signal (i.e., more negative δ^{18} O of precipitation; Dansgaard, 1964).
 This anomaly can be transferred to continental carbonates (Regattieri et al., 2015), and especially to Corchia speleothems, because cave recharge is mostly related to autumn-winter precipitation (Piccini et al., 2008).
-It has also been noted that changes in the isotopic composition of the source of vapor (Atlantic Ocean vs Mediterranean Sea and changes in isotopic composition - of the source) may have an additional effect (Bar-Matthews et al., 2000; Marino et al., 2015; Rohling et al., 2015).
-Despite these potential uncertainties, the interval with higher $\delta^{18}$ O values at 4.5 - 4.1 ka, should primarily indicate a reduction in cave recharge induced by a decrease in local precipitation, most probably related to winter, i.e. the season of maximum cave recharge (Piccini et al., 2008).
-This may also indicate a change in the proportion of cave recharge between the cold (autumn-winter) and the warm (spring-summer) half of the year. - 30 In the western Mediterranean, and in temperate settings more generally, speleothem $\delta^{13}$ C composition arises from the relative contribution of C-enriched CO2 derived from bedrock dissolution and of C-depleted CO2 deriving from biological activity in the soil (e.g., Genty et al., 2001; Fairchild and Baker, 2012).
-Higher soil CO2 production occurs under wetter and warmer conditions, thus $\delta^{13}$ C values usually show a general negative correlation with the amount of rainfall, similar to the relationship already discussed for the oxygen.
-Therefore, the concomitant increase in $\delta^{13}$ C between 4.5 and 4.1 ka corroborates the reduction in cave recharge associated with lower biological activity in the soil in the catchment, increasing residence time in the aquifer and increasing the dissolution of bedrock, including by sulfide dissolution (Bajo et al., 2016).
+It has also been noted that changes in the isotopic composition of the source of vapor (Atlantic Ocean vs. Mediterranean Sea and changes in isotopic composition of the source) may have an additional effect (Bar-Matthews et al., 2000; Marino et al., 2015; Rohling et al., 2015).
+Despite these potential uncertainties, the interval with higher δ^{18} O values at 4.5-4.1 ka BP should primarily indicate a reduction in cave recharge induced by a decrease in local precipitation, most probably related to winter, i.e., the season of maximum cave recharge (Piccini et al., 2008).
+This may also indicate a change in the proportion of cave recharge between the cold (autumn-winter) and the warm (spring-summer) half of the year.

+In the western Mediterranean, and in temperate settings more generally, speleothem δ^{13} C composition arises from the relative contribution of 13C-enriched CO2 derived from bedrock dissolution and 13C-depleted CO2 deriving from biological activity in the soil (e.g., Genty et al., 2001; Fairchild and Baker, 2012).
+Higher soil CO2 production occurs under wetter and warmer conditions, and thus δ^{13} C values usually